Official Guide to ABA-Approved Law Schools

 What is the difference between attending an ABA-approved law school and a non-ABA approved law school?

-The ABA Standards for the Approval of Law Schools assure that students who attend ABA-approved law schools will receive a sound program of legal education.
+The ABA Standards for Approval of Law Schools assure that students who attend ABA-approved law schools will receive a sound program of legal education.
 Schools not approved by the ABA need not comply with these Standards and the ABA can make no representation about the quality of the program of legal education offered at non-approved law schools.

 ABA STANDARDS AND RULES OF PROCEDURE FOR APPROVAL OF LAW SCHOOLS